Texas Killing Fields

-The Texas Killing Fields is a 25-acre patch of land in League City, Texas situated a mile from Interstate Highway 45 and approximately 26 miles southeast of Houston.
-Since the early 1970s, 33 bodies of murder victims have been found along the I-45 area.
-They were mainly the bodies of girls or young women.
-Furthermore, many additional young girls have disappeared from this area; these girls' bodies are still missing.

-It is believed that many of the murders are the work of multiple serial killers.
-Most of the victims were aged 12–25 years.
+The Texas Killing Fields is a title used to denote the area surrounding the Interstate 45 (I-45) corridor southeast of Houston, where since the early 1970s, 34 bodies have been found, and specifically to a 25 acre patch of land in League City, Texas where four women were found between 1983 and 1991.
+The bodies along the corridor were mainly of girls or young women.
+Furthermore, many additional young girls have disappeared from this area who are still missing.
+Most of the victims were aged between 12 and 25 years.
 Some shared similar physical features, such as similar hairstyles.

-However, despite efforts by the League City, Texas police, along with the assistance of the FBI, very few of these murders have been solved, and those that have been solved were predicated on confessions given by prisoners, or confessions given under duress from the police.

-The fields have been described as "a perfect place [for] killing somebody and getting away with it".
+Despite efforts by the League City, Texas police, along with the assistance of the FBI, very few of these murders have been solved.
+The area has been described as "a perfect place [for] killing somebody and getting away with it".
 After visiting some of the sites of recovered bodies in League City, Ami Canaan Mann, director of the film Texas Killing Fields, commented: "You could actually see the refineries that are in the south end of League City.
-You could see the I-45.
+You could see I-45.
 But if you yelled, no one would necessarily hear you.
 And if you ran, there wouldn't necessarily be anywhere to go."
-Also, despite the fact that many popular true crime podcasts have grouped the murders of Dean and Tina Clouse with these victims, Dean and Tina Clouse were actually found in Houston off Interstate 10 in the 13,000 block of Wallisville Road, not League City (the location of the Texas Killing Fields).
+A task force composed of local law enforcement officials and FBI agents, called Operation HALT (Homicide/Abduction Liaison Team), has been formed to investigate the incidents.